 While points and miles fans can extract a ton of value from co-brand hotel cards, they are not the only way to get free nights in hotels.

 - Fixed-value rewards: Fixed-value points are a great way of wiping out the cost of accommodation, including hotels that don’t participate in major loyalty programs, and vacation rentals like Airbnb.
-You can earn fixed-value points with cards like the Barclaycard Arrival Plus® World Elite Mastercard® (See Terms) or the Capital One® Venture® Rewards Credit Card.
+You can earn fixed-value points with cards like the Capital One Venture Rewards Credit Card.

 - Flexible rewards: A handful of flexible rewards programs offer high-value transfers to hotel loyalty programs.
 For instance, Ultimate Rewards points earned with your Chase Sapphire Reserve® transfer to Hyatt at a 1:1 ratio.